More than 80 years of growth, backed by a strong family heritage

 Closely linked to the agricultural industry from its very beginning, Sanimax has adapted to a world undergoing constant changes.
 We have experienced remarkable growth that has allowed us to expand our services in different industries: animal nutrition, catering, food retail and much more.

-We are proud to be a North American leader in rendering, and we continue to search for effective solutions that respond to the challenges of an increased global population and growing demands on the agri-food industry.
+We are proud to be an American leader in rendering, and we continue to search for effective solutions that respond to the challenges of an increased global population and growing demands on the agri-food industry.

 We have managed to diversify our business by exploring specialized and innovative markets.
 Three generations later, and soon to be four, we are still guided by our original mission and passion: to reclaim, renew and return to build a greener future.